Thomas Savage the Carpenter

 mines.
 In this attack Lord Delaware's nephew, Captain William West, was killed and Simon Skore, a sailor, and one Cobb, a boy, were taken prisoners.
 As a result of this fight the

-surviving the attack.
+and surviving the attack.
 Fifteen years old?
 Perhaps older?
 Smith stated the age of Pocahontas as, "a child of tenne years old" in the spring of 1608.
-However, in a letter written by him in
+However, in a letter written by

 The competing cultures of the Powhatan and English settlers